Urwa ibn al-Zubayr: Hadith

 Urwa narrated a number of hadiths (traditions about the sayings and deeds attributed to Muhammad as well as early Muslims) which are transmitted through his son Hisham and his student Ibn Shihab al-Zuhri (d.
 742).
 These have been reported in hadith collections—Musnad of Ibn Hanbal (d.
 855), and the canonical compilations of al-Bukhari (d.
 870) and Muslim (d.
 875) among others—legal works like Muwatta of Malik ibn Anas (d.
 795), historical works (Ibn Ishaq, al-Tabari, al-Baladhuri), and the exegetical works (e.g. Tafsir al-Tabari).
 The hadiths cover all events of significance on early Islam, but his reports concerning the life of Muhammad are of central importance.
 According to Schoeler, these are taken as the starting point for any historical study of Muhammad's life.
-They include subjects like the beginning of Muhammad's prophecy, Meccan persecution, hijra to Medina, campaigns against the Jewish tribes of Qaynuqa and Qurayza, the battles of the Trench and Hunayn, the treaty of Hudaybiyya, Muhammad's letters to various people, as well as his last days.
-He also narrated short reports on the Rashidun period such as the Ridda wars, campaigns in Syria, the claims of Abbas, Fatima, and Muhammad's wives to his inheritance, battles of Yarmuk, Qadisiyya, and Camel, and Umar's journey to Jerusalem.
+They include subjects like the beginning of Muhammad's prophecy, Meccan persecution, the emigration of the Muslims to Medina (hijra), campaigns against the Jewish tribes of Qaynuqa and Qurayza, the battles of the Trench and Hunayn, the treaty of al-Hudaybiya, Muhammad's letters to various people, as well as his last days.
+He also narrated short reports on the Rashidun period such as the Ridda wars, campaigns in Syria, the claims of Abbas, Fatima, and Muhammad's wives to his inheritance, battles of the Yarmuk, Qadisiyya, and of the Camel, and Umar's journey to Jerusalem.
 However, some of these are no more than passing references.

 In addition to historical data, he transmitted hadiths on legal issues concerning laws (such as those on property, marriage, divorce, the status of women and slaves) and rituals, such as ablution, prayer, and pilgrimage.
 Many of his transmitted hadiths give explanations for various Qur'anic passages and provide historical background to their origin.
 This would later become a standard practice in Qur'anic exegesis to explain verses in terms of Muhammad's life.

 In the traditional Muslim hadith criticism, Urwa is considered a trustworthy transmitter and is praised for his piety and depth of his knowledge.
 In some of his hadith narrations, Urwa did not specify the authorities from whom he got these traditions (isnad), whereas in others, his isnads do not fulfil the requirements of isnad criticism as they developed later on.
 In his day, the use of isnad was somewhat customary but was nevertheless flexible, and rules of isnad reliability had not yet fully developed (e.g. it was not required to stretch the isnad back to a companion of Muhammad).
 Two-thirds of his hadiths are transmitted on the authority of A'isha, although in some of these isnads her name might have been inserted later.
-Watt assumes that all of the isnads in his traditions that go beyond him are likely later insertions based on conjecture, which may or may not be correct.
-In some reports, his sources are written documents.
+The historian Montgomery Watt assumes that all of the isnads in his traditions that go beyond him are likely later insertions based on conjecture, which may or may not be correct.
+In some reports, his sources were written documents, such as Muhammad's letter to the residents of the East Arabian town of Hajar.